Membership

 • Have graduated from a college or university or have a combination of professional training that demonstrates a commitment to self-improvement and professional development.

-• Be able to demonstrate significant contributions to the housing/cd fields in five of the eight categories including Association Mastery.
+• Be able to demonstrate significant contributions to the housing/community development fields in five of the eight categories including Association Mastery.
 Mastery in either the policy area or the practice area is also required.

 • Be willing to serve as a mentor.